-Equine Voices Rescue and Sanctuary™ becomes first GFAS equine accredited sanctuary in Arizona and holds fundraiser Saturday, March 6, 2010
+Equine Voices Rescue and Sanctuary™ becomes first Global Federation of Animal Sanctuaries (GFAS) equine accredited sanctuary in Arizona

 Accreditation establishes high standards of credibility and recognition for global sanctuaries